Dissolution of the Ottoman Empire: Social conflicts

 Europe became dominated by nation states with the rise of nationalism in Europe.
 The 19th century saw the rise of nationalism under the Ottoman Empire which resulted in the establishment of an independent Greece in 1821, Serbia in 1835, and Bulgaria in 1877–1878.
 Unlike the European nations, the Ottoman Empire made little attempt to integrate conquered peoples through cultural assimilation.
 Instead, Ottoman policy was to rule through the millet system, consisting of confessional communities for each religion.

 The Empire never fully integrated its conquests economically and therefore never established a binding link with its subjects.
 Between 1828 and 1908, the Empire tried to catch up with industrialization and a rapidly emerging world market by reforming state and society.
-By virtue of the Treaty of Balta Liman (1838) between Great Britain and the Ottoman Empire, the latter “will abolish all monopolies, allow British merchants and their collaborators to have full access to all Ottoman markets and will be taxed equally to local merchants”.
-As a result of this treaty, “the Ottomans were unable to protect their manufactures or raise revenues for investments in development projects”.
-This treaty enabled English manufacturers to sell their wares cheaply in the Ottoman Empire, and consequently undermined Ottoman efforts to industrialize.
-Despite these hurdles, “It speaks to the determination of the Ottomans that they sought to launch an industrial revolution despite their adverse fiscal circumstances.
-In the decade starting in 1841, the Ottomans had set up to the west of Istanbul a complex of state-owned industries that included spinning and weaving mills, a foundry, steam-operated machine works, and a boatyard for the construction of small steamships.
-In the words of Edward Clark: “In variety as well as in number, in planning, in investment, and in attention given to internal sources of raw materials these manufacturing enterprises far surpassed the scope of all previous efforts and mark this period as unique in Ottoman history.”
+The Treaty of Balta Liman (1838) with Great Britain "will abolish all monopolies, allow British merchants and their collaborators to have full access to all Ottoman markets and will be taxed equally to local merchants".
+Thus English manufacturers could sell their products cheaply in the Ottoman Empire, and "the Ottomans were unable to ... raise revenues for investments in development projects", which undermined Ottoman efforts to industrialize.
+The Ottoman state did try to industrialize.
+For example, in 1840s, it built a complex of industries west of Istanbul including spinning and weaving mills, a foundry, steam-operated machine works, and a boatyard for small steamships.
+In the words of Edward Clark: "In variety as well as in number, in planning, in investment, and in attention given to internal sources of raw materials these manufacturing enterprises far surpassed the scope of all previous efforts and mark this period as unique in Ottoman history."

-Ottomanism, originating from Young Ottomans who were inspired by the French Revolution social contract theorists Montesquieu and Rousseau, promoted equality among the millets and stated that every subject was equal before the law.
-Proponents of Ottomanism believed accepting all separate ethnicities and religions as Ottomans could solve social issues.
-Following the Tanzimat reforms, major reforms were introduced into the structure of the Empire.
-The essence of the millet system was not dismantled, but secular organizations and policies were established.
-Primary education and conscription were to be applied to non-Muslims and Muslims alike.
+Inspired by the French Revolution social contract theorists Montesquieu and Rousseau, the Young Ottomans society started the movement Ottomanism for accepting all ethnicities and religions in the empire, for equality among millets and equality of subjects before the law.
+Proponents believed that this could solve social issues.
+The structure of the Empire was greatly changed by the Tanzimat reforms: the millet system remained in essence, but secular organizations and policies were established; and primary education and conscription were to be applied to non-Muslims and Muslims alike.
 Michael Hechter argues that the rise of nationalism in the Ottoman Empire was the result of a backlash against Ottoman attempts to institute more direct and central forms of rule over populations which had previously had greater autonomy.